slushsdk/slush/README.md

 On your chosen validator node:

-> Write your Argent wallet private key into pkey file:
+> Write your Argent/Braavos wallet private key into pkey file:
 >```sh
 >echo "0x..." > pkey
 >```